Brief

 I decided to focus on the gummy bear.

 I found an image of a bear doing yoga and noticed how stretched its arms were.
 I recreated that in gummy bear form.
-At first glance, it may not be obvious, but once recognized, it might evoke the feeling of solving a riddle.
+At first glance, it may not be obvious, but once recognized, it may evoke the feeling of solving a riddle.

 I was provided with a color scheme, and I decided to stick with it.
 It turned out to be more challenging than expected.
-The scheme felt childish, making it difficult to be minimalist while using all the colors.
+The scheme felt childish, making it difficult to achieve a minimalist look while using all the colors.

 Flowers were added to the pattern asset to symbolize growth and revitalization.